scheinerman/SimpleRationalFunctions.jl/README.md

 ## Operations

-The standard operations (addition, subtraction, multiplication, division, and exponentiation by a nonnegative integer) are all supported.
+The standard operations (addition, subtraction, multiplication, division, and exponentiation by an integer) are all supported.

 Evaluation of a `SimpleRationalFunction` uses the standard notation:
 ```